smitmartijn/networkinsight-cookbook/manuscript/ch-2-introduction-to-vrni.md

 Network Insight is used for planning purposes to determine what dependencies there are in order to migrate applications between locations and determine what impact such an operation has on network performance.
 The same insights can be used to properly plan security policies for the applications living inside the network, making sure you can secure your applications -- where ever they might go.

-{caption: "VMware Virtual Cloud Network"}
+{caption: "VMware Virtual Cloud Network", width: "70%"}
 ![VMware Virtual Cloud Network](images/image7.png)

 Network Insight is the key to making the Virtual Cloud Network vision a reality.
 By broadening the insights to everything in and around the Virtual Cloud Network, it allows you to execute on this vision, while keeping it easy to operate and maintain.